lukemunsch/promo-sales-review/README.md

 ## **LucidChart Diagram**

-screenshot of lucid chart showing flow of processes.
+Here is a screeshot of the diagramme i created in order to map out the flow of the app.

 ## Overview